techidaily/site-activate-lock/source/_posts/in-2024-ultimate-guide-on-apple-iphone-15-pro-max-icloud-activation-lock-bypass-by-drfone-ios.md

 ![mac activation lock](https://images.wondershare.com/drfone/article/2023/12/bypass-icloud-activation-lock-mac-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oB9V7rZzotw?si=d4xrCbq1jKHXGAWN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Navigating through the iCloud **Activation Lock on a MacBook** can be daunting.
 This is especially true when faced with legitimate scenarios like forgotten passwords.
 It can also happen in the case of purchasing pre-owned locked devices.
 Yet, several methods and techniques exist to bypass this security feature.
 Below, we'll go through various methods for how to bypass iCloud **Activation Lock on Mac**:

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 1.
 Retrieve Your Password